bitcoinfo/bitcoin-history/_pages/transcripts/Christopher-Allen-Smart-Signatures.md

 ## Smart Signatures - Transcript

-Note: This is mostly just a copy paste of the youtube transcript and I haven't cleaned it up at all, yet.
+Note: This is mostly just a copy paste of the youtube transcript - I haven't cleaned it up, yet.
 {: .notice}

 ![](https://i.imgur.com/iHhsvuB.png)